Is a Divorce Settlement Final?

 - Child support

 - Division of property (assets and/or debts)

-What Happens If Disputes Arise After a Divorce Settlement Agreement?
+What Happens If Disputes Arise After a Marital Settlement Agreement?

-If this should occur, judges will often uphold the wording of the signed marriage settlement agreement.
+If this should occur, judges will often interpret the plain meaning of the wording of the signed marriage settlement agreement.
 However, it may be possible to bring in evidence of what was the intention of the disputed section.

 How Our Attorneys Can Help